mle-liaison-com/data-mapper-akka-poc/README_NUCLEUS.md

 In order to create a new service from this template project, user needs to first fork or [mirror/duplicate](https://help.github.com/articles/duplicating-a-repository/) akka-nucleus.

-Once template project is forked/mirrored, then modify following files
+Once template project is forked/mirrored, then modify following files with new service name.
 - settings.gradle
 - k8s.d/deployment.json
 - service-implementation